Pahlen

 Possible Causes

-Weak pilot flame due to dirty pilot orifice, Faulty thermocouple on Pahlen pilot assembly, Loose thermocouple connection at gas valve, Drafts blowing out pilot
+Weak pilot flame due to a dirty pilot orifice, Faulty thermocouple on the Pahlen pilot assembly, Loose thermocouple connection at the gas valve, Drafts blowing out the pilot.

 How to Fix / Troubleshooting